-Benefits - As of January 1, 2019, General Agency employees working a minimum of 30 hours per week, and their eligible dependents, are eligible to receive health, medical, life, and disability benefits from the Plan upon hire.
-General agency employees and their eligible dependents who were hired prior to January 1, 2019 and who were, and continue to, work at least 20 hours per week continue to be eligible to receive health, medical, life, and disability benefits from the Plan.
-Employees may be eligible to retire with medical and dental benefits for themselves and their dependents.
+Benefits - As of January 1, 2019, General Agencies employees working a minimum of 30 hours per week, and their eligible dependents, are eligible to receive health, medical, life, and disability benefits from the Plan upon hire.
+General agencies employees and their eligible dependents who were hired prior to January 1, 2019 and who were, and continue to, work at least 20 hours per week continue to be eligible to receive health, medical, life, and disability benefits from the Plan.
+Effective January 1, 2020, eligible employees are also able to make election for legal and identity theft benefits for themselves and their dependents, which includes up to \$1 million identity theft insurance policy.
+Employees may be eligible to retire with medical, dental, and vision for themselves and their dependents.
+Effective January 1, 2019, new Medicare eligible retirees age 65 and over are eligible for one post-65 medical benefit: the retiree health reimbursement account.